natsuki722010-netizen/Let-s-focus-and-build-our-kingdom./README.md

-# let's-focus-building-the-kingdom
+# Let's-focus-and-build-our-kingdom.
-Focus to build your own kingdom
+The more you focus on your work or studies, the more your kingdom thrives.